Policies and Procedures

 UNC-CH Code of Student Conduct

-The Division of Radiologic Science faculty strongly adhere to the UNC-CH Code of Student Conduct.
+The Division of Radiologic Science faculty strongly adheres to the UNC-CH Code of Student Conduct.
 The full Code is published in The Instrument of Student Judicial Governance.

 Any suspected violations of the Code of Student Conduct will be reported.
 The sanction against a student may also result in dismissal from the program.
 For example, if a grade of “F” is given in a course in which the student has committed cheating, the student will be dismissed from the program.
-If a student has any questions about the Division’s support or enforcement of the UNC-CH Code of Student Conduct, he/she should contact the Division Director.
+Students should contact the Division Director regarding questions about the Division’s support or enforcement of the UNC-CH Code of Student Conduct.
+For more information, please visit: Office of Student Conduct

 Faculty and the Division Director are available for recruitment and pre-admission advising as necessary.
 The admission procedure for the program includes an extensive admission advising session.
 Enrolled students have an orientation advising session at the start of each semester.